💬

 The Benefits of Free Weights (Barbells, Dumbbells, Accessories and Body Weight Training)

-Free weights are seen by most as the ‘king of the gym’ for strength training, however, again, they should only be used when needed.
+Free weights are seen by most as the ‘king of the gym’ for strength training.
+However, again, they should only be used when needed.
 Not everybody needs to do a barbell squat.

 Total Body Control